Trekkin Weka

 Another friendly lizard

-For the first time, I see Joshua trees on the trail.
+For the first time, I saw Joshua trees on the trail.
 They are like cabbage trees in a sense, but much spikier and the old leaves stay attached, giving then a unique look.
-Looking out to the east from here, I can see some real desert beyond these mountains.
+Looking out to the east from here, I could see some real desert beyond these mountains.

 Joshua trees on trail